- Education Workforce Experts

 - Job Seekers

-I’ve written at length over the past few months about how the pandemic has forever changed the ways in which higher education institutions manage their remote academic and non-academic workforce and avoid risk.
-With no signs that online education will wane anytime soon, the task of overseeing a remote, geographically dispersed talent pool can seem almost Sisyphean.
+The pandemic has forever changed the ways in which higher education institutions manage their remote academic and non-academic workforce and avoid risk.
+With more students enjoying the flexibility of online education, the task of overseeing a remote, geographically dispersed talent pool can seem almost Sisyphean.
 From ensuring adjunct faculty receive the proper payroll deduction based on the state in which they reside, to navigating and complying with complex state and local tax laws for remote technical administrators, there are many logistics to consider.

 You might be surprised to learn that even though adjunct faculty are teaching from their own homes, injuries and illnesses that occur while on assignment—such as a fall during a remote lecture or a carpal tunnel diagnosis—could be considered as work-related injuries, potentially covered under state specific workers’ compensation laws.